Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: THE LAPLACE APPROXIMATION FOR SUBSPACE MODELS

 For the solution of the problem \eqref{eq:minimization_problem} we will need the eigenvalue decomposition $\Sigma_X = J_X \Psi J_X = U \Lambda U^\intercal$ where $U$ is an orthogonal matrix and $\Lambda \in \mathbb{R}^{nC \times nC}$ is a positive semi-definite diagonal matrix.
 We choose this eigendecomposition such that the diagonal entries of $\Lambda$ are decreasing.
-We will use the Eckart-Young-Mirsky-Theorem \cite{Schmidt1907,Eckart1936,Mirsky1960} which states that the following low rank problem has an explicit solution
+We will use the Eckart-Young-Mirsky-Theorem \citep{Schmidt1907,Eckart1936,Mirsky1960} which states that the following low rank problem has an explicit solution

 where $U_s \in \mathbb{R}^{nC \times s}$ contains the first $s$ eigenvectors, called dominant eigenvectors from now on, and $\Lambda_s \in \mathbb{R}^{s\times s}$ is the reduced diagonal matrix obtained by taking the upper $s \times s$ block containing the $s$ leading eigenvalues of $\Sigma_X$.
-The following theorem shows that the LA to a subspace model can reach the rank-$s$ minimum from \eqref{eq:BestLowRankSigma} for a suitable class of $P^*$.
+While solving the low rank problem \eqref{eq:BestLowRankSigma} is standard, solving \eqref{eq:optimal_P} for $P^{*}$ is not.
+In the following theorem we give an explicit expression to $P^{*}$ and show that its epistemic predictive covariance solves \eqref{eq:BestLowRankSigma}.